AliAlmasi/notebook-backup/clobt096n000509li2deohhyl.md

 3. Remove the `rtl8821ce-dkms` if it is present: `sudo apt remove rtl8821ce-dkms`

-4. Clone the driver and get in the directory of the cloned driver: `git clone` [`https://github.com/tomaspinho/rtl8821ce.git`](https://github.com/tomaspinho/rtl8821ce.git) `&& cd rtl8821ce`
+4. Clone the driver and get in the directory of the cloned driver: `git clone`[`https://github.com/tomaspinho/rtl8821ce.git`](https://github.com/tomaspinho/rtl8821ce.git)`&& cd rtl8821ce`

 5. Prepare/Build the driver: `sudo m-a prepare`